Not many people know about portable monitors, and the people that do know about them often ask themselves why portable monitors are so expensive.

 Two years later in 2015, ASUS released a new portable monitor with enhanced features and hardware.
 Though you might think this is a significant upgrade, honestly, they didn’t upgrade much.

 In fact, one could argue that this model is actually worse (although more expensive) than the previous model.
 My reason for this is because the MB169B is actually dimmer than the previous model.

 The main differences between this version and the old version are this one has a higher resolution (1920×1080) and an IPS Panel.
 Most customers report the image is crisp but a little dim.

 Nevertheless, it is a Zen Screen, which means it’s light and portable, and you can take easily slide it into a backpack.
 Let’s move on to the next product in the Zen Screen line.

-For instance, there’s a strange looking hole in one corner, which you place the Zen Pen into to create a mobile stand for the monitor.
-It’s one of those simple solutions that actually works.
+For instance, there’s a strange-looking hole in one corner, which you place the Zen Pen into to create a mobile stand for the monitor.
+It’s one of those simple solutions that actually work.
 Of course, the box includes a smart adjustable case.

 - Resolution: 1920×1080

 - Brightness: 220 cd

 - Other features: Blue Light Filter and Flicker-Free.